merixstudio/django-trench/docs/endpoints.rst

 ***********************

 | Deactivates the specified method.
 Depending on :doc: `settings` sends out an authentication code and requires confirmation.
-| Note: You can deactivate primary mfa method if it's you one and only mfa method.
-However, you cannot deactivate mfa
+| Note: You can deactivate a primary  MFA method only if it's the last active method assigned to a user.
-| method that is primary if there are other activate methods.
-First you should change primary method to other, then
+| However, you cannot deactivate a primary MFA method if there are other methods active.
-| deactivate mfa method of your choice.
+| You should change primary method to a different one first, and then deactivate the method.

 .. list-table::